 The subject of introverts has gotten a lot of publicity in recent times.
-This introvert or extrovert test will help you answer the question: Am I an introvert?
+This introvert or extrovert quiz will help you answer the question: Am I an introvert?

 Why does it matter?
 It matters because we live in a world full of extroverted advice which may mean you are working against your introverted nature and strengths.
 This has a huge impact on your success and happiness in your career and personal life.